3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 In this sense, the \<scalarfieldfromimage3d> (or \<vector3dfieldfromimage3d>) and \<scalarfieldconstant> (or \<vector3dfieldconstant>) elements form standalone, atomic ways to define \<scalarfield>s (or \<vector3dfield>s), whereas the \<scalarfieldcomposed> (or \<vector3dfieldcomposed>)-elements encode volumetric modeling operations, as described in [3.4 Composed Scalar Field](##3.4-composed-scalar-field) and [4.4 Composed 3D Vector Field](##4.4-composed-3d-vector-field).

-Calculations during evaluation of the graph SHOULD be performed in single- or double-precision floating-point arithmethic, according to IEEE 754.
+It is RECOMMENDED that calculations during evaluation of the graph are performed in at least single-precision floating-point arithmethic, according to IEEE 754.

 ## 6.2.
 Evaluation Process